Leather subculture: History

 The emergence of gay leather as a coherent subculture can be traced back to the second half of the 1940s and the 1950s in major cities of the US.
 Later, it also developed in other urban centers in most industrialized capitalist countries.
 While gay leather developed 20 years after heterosexual European and American fetish styles, it did so relatively isolated from those existing circles and organizations.

 Although there is some evidence of BDSM activities among gay men before the Second World War, this "pre-leather" scene has not been extensively researched.
 Due to pathologization and criminal prosecution of homosexuality and kinkiness in many parts of the world, many practitioners were extremely cautious and secretive about their activities.
-As a result, only few sources have survived.
+As a result, few sources have survived.
 The same is true for the early days of the leather scene after World War II.
 One exception is Samuel Steward (1909–1993) who lived in the US and extensively documented his kinky sexual encounters with other men.
 He also was part of a study of gay BDSM practices by Alfred Kinsey in 1949.

-Formative Years (1940–1968)
+Formative years (1940–1968)

 The formative period of gay leather subculture took place in the 1940s and 1950s.
 It mainly originated from two groups: Post-WWII California bikers in Los Angeles and "pre-leather" butch BDSM practitioners in New York City.
-The leather look first emerged in Los Angeles and subsequently was adopted by men in New York City, Chicago and San Francisco in subsequent years.
+The leather look first emerged in Los Angeles and, in subsequent years, was adopted by men in New York City, Chicago and San Francisco.
 A significant portion of the leather community consisted of queer servicemen and servicewomen returning from WWII, who were congregating in large US cities after returning to their home country in 1945 and 1946.